getify/eslint-plugin-proper-arrows/README.md

 "@getify/proper-arrows/params": [ "error", { "unused": true, "count": 3, "length": 4, "allow": [ "e", "err" ] } ]
 ```

-The main purpose of this rule is to prevent readability harm for `=>` arrow functions by ensuring the parameters are clean and "proper".
+The main purpose of this rule is to avoid readability harm for `=>` arrow functions by ensuring the parameters are clean and "proper".

 By forbidding unused parameters, the reader is not confused searching for their usage.
 By requiring parameters that are long enough to be meaningful names, the reader understands the function better.
 By limiting the number of parameters, the reader is more easily able to visually distinguish the whole function definition.